ninioArtillero/ninioartillero.github.io/_posts/2024-06-08-tidal-init.md

 ## Aftermath

 In this first workshop I might have overwhelmed the participants by showing too much notation too soon.
-Introducing syntax elements and functions one at a time to build confidence will be the starting point next time.
+Next time we could do short solo test rounds when introducing syntax elements.
-Also, I think that short solo test rounds could work better for the understanding of all and help build confidence.
+This might improve the understanding of all and help build confidence.
-In the next session we could structure those rounds by following an introductory tutorial together.
+Furthermore, those rounds could be structured by following an introductory tutorial.

 This was fun and I hope more people join, but I know developing a practice community takes time.
 It's not easy for people to commit, specially with everyone being so busy.